This Learning Pathway includes all CAPC online courses that provide Maintenance of Certification credits for ABIM-boarded physicians.

 Best Practices in Dementia Care and Caregiver Support

-Discussing a Diagnosis of Dementia With Your Patient
+Talking About a Dementia Diagnosis with Your Patient

 Learn techniques for supportive communication with people living with dementia, and their caregivers, to help them prepare for the challenges they may face as dementia progresses.

-Learn how to assess caregiver burden and connect caregivers with needed support systems.
+Learn how to support caregivers of people living with dementia, including assessment of caregiver burden and connecting caregivers to essential support systems.

 Managing Gaps in Care: Discipline-Specific Approaches